river-wind/CarNDT2P1_EKF/README.md

 4. make
 5. ./ExtendedKF

-Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.
+The main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator is as follows.

 INPUT: values provided by the simulator to the c++ program

 ["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)

 OUTPUT: values provided by the c++ program to the simulator